judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2016-09-17-iguazu-falls-largest-waterfall-system.markdown

 ---
 title:			The Iguazu Falls Are More Than The World's Largest Waterfall System
 date:			2016-09-17 11:49:24 Z
-categories:		Brazil
-tags:			argentina
-  - brazil
+categories:		brazil
-  - travel guide
-  - waterfalls
+tags:			argentina, brazil, travel guide, waterfalls
 author:			judsonlmoore
-excerpt:		'In the Triple Frontier between Paraguay, Argentina, and Brazil, sits one of the grandest natural wonders in the world, the Iguazu Falls. '
+excerpt:		In the Triple Frontier between Paraguay, Argentina, and Brazil, sits one of the grandest natural wonders in the world, the Iguazu Falls.
 layout:			post
 image:			../assets/images/